What is Sourwood Honey?

 Where do the Trees Grow?

-It’s native range includes North Georgia, the mountains of North Carolina (Black Mountain Region too) and the upper elevations of South Carolina.
+The Sourwood tree (oxydendron arboretum) is native to the Appalachian Mountains of the United States.
+This range includes North Georgia, the mountains of North Carolina (Black Mountain Region too) and the upper elevations of South Carolina.

 It can be found growing along the mountain sides as an understory tree.
 Nestled below the towering oaks, maples and tulip poplars it is barely noticeable when not in bloom.